0xxfu/sother/solidity/token_fallback_test.sol.sol_audit.md

 - Pragma version[>=0.4.22<0.9.0](solidity/token_fallback_test.sol.sol#L200) is too complex

-- solc-0.8.19 is not recommended for deployment
+- solc-0.8.17 is not recommended for deployment

-### recommendation:
+### recommendation

 Deploy with any of the following Solidity versions:
 - 0.8.21